-- set your goals
+- set your investment goals

-- build a plan
+- build an investment plan

+- design a portfolio

 - choose suitable investments

-- track your progress
+- track your progress, and help you adjust as necessary

-- adjust your plan, when needed

 You can look to an adviser for answers to your questions about investment products and strategies.
-An adviser can also act as a sounding board for your ideas and keep you motivated to stay with your plan.
+They can also act as a sounding board for your ideas and keep you motivated to stay with your plan.